Warsaw Ghetto Uprising: German

-Ultimately, the efforts of the Jewish resistance fighters proved insufficient against the German occupation system.
+Ultimately, the efforts of the Jewish resistance fighters proved insufficient against the German forces.
 According to Hanna Krall, the German task force dispatched to put down the revolt and complete the deportation action numbered 2,090 men armed with a number of minethrowers and other light and medium artillery pieces, several armored vehicles, and more than 200 machine and submachine guns.
-Its backbone consisted of 821 Waffen-SS paramilitary soldiers from five SS Panzergrenadier reserve and training battalions and one SS cavalry reserve and training battalion.
-The other forces were drawn from the Ordnungspolizei (Orpo) order police (battalions from the 22nd and 23rd regiments), Warsaw personnel of the Gestapo and the Sicherheitsdienst (SD) intelligence service, one battalion each from two Wehrmacht (Heer) railroad combat engineers regiments, a Wehrmacht battery of anti-aircraft artillery, a detachment of multinational (commonly but inaccurately referred to by the Germans and Jews alike as "Ukrainians") ex-Soviet POW "Trawniki-Männer" auxiliary camp guards trained by the SS-Totenkopfverbände at Trawniki concentration camp, and technical emergency corps.
+Its backbone consisted of 821 Waffen-SS soldiers and 9 officers from five SS Panzergrenadier reserve and training battalions and one SS cavalry reserve and training battalion.
+Other forces included 228 gendarmes and 6 officers of the Ordnungspolizei (Orpo) order police (battalions from the 22nd and 23rd regiments), 335 Trawniki men led by 2 officers, 56 Wehrmacht soldiers and 3 officers comprising a battery of anti-aircraft artillery and two detachments of railroad combat engineers, Warsaw personnel of the Gestapo and the Sicherheitsdienst (SD) intelligence service, and technical emergency corps.

-Several Gestapo jailers from the nearby political prison Pawiak, led by Franz Bürkl, volunteered to join the "hunt" for the Jews.
+Several Gestapo jailers from the nearby Pawiak Prison, led by Franz Bürkl, volunteered to join the "hunt" for the Jews.
 A force of 363 officers from the Polish Police of the General Government (so-called Blue Police) was ordered by the Germans to cordon the walls of the ghetto.
 Warsaw fire department personnel were also forced to help in the operation.
 Jewish policemen were used in the first phase of the ghetto's liquidation and subsequently summarily executed by the Gestapo.